LeCoupa/awesome-cheatsheets/databases/postgresql.md

 ```
 SELECT c1, c2 FROM t;
 ```
-Query data in columns c1, c2 form a table
+Query data in columns c1, c2 from a table
 <hr>

 ```